int128/ktunnels/README.md

 ## Purpose

 For local development, it is nice to develop an application using a real database.
-If a database is running in a **private network** and outside of a cluster, such as Amazon RDS or Azure Database, it is **unreachable** from your computer.
+If a database is running in a **private network** and outside a cluster, such as Amazon RDS or Azure Database, it is **unreachable** from your computer.

-This allows you to connect from your computer to a host outside of a cluster.
+This allows you to connect from your computer to a host outside a cluster.
 You just run `kubectl port-forward` and set up your application to connect to localhost.

 ![diagram](docs/diagram.svg)